 All: Keep jewelry and other accessories to a minimum.

 Business casual wear has fewer set “rules” than business professional.
 In general, business casual for women includes casual pants or skirts as well as tailored shirts and knits.
-For men, business casual includes casual pants with polo-style shirt or dress shirt with optional tie.
+For men, business casual includes casual pants with polo-style shirt, dress or other style collared shirt with optional tie.
 Denim jeans/pants, shorts and sportswear are NOT appropriate for business casual.

 Business casual wear has fewer set “rules” than business formal or business professional.
 This includes: